 At the project level, safety stand-down is conducted after the occurrence of non-fatal recorded safety incident on the project.
 A non-fatal recorded safety incident includes serious injury involving Caltrans staff, contractor's employee, consultant employee, member of the law enforcement or member of the public in the project work zone that required any in-patient hospitalization, even if to be discussed during the next shift or when understanding of the root cause is known at the project level.
 As described in Chapter 2, "Safety Meetings," of the Safety Manual, "close-call incidents are incidents that did not result in contact, injury, or damage."
-Close calls are reported via the mobile app for the MCIN form using a smart phone or tablet and then tracked in a database where information is collected and stored.
+Close calls are reported via the mobile app for the Major Construction Incident Notification form using a smart phone or tablet and then tracked in a database where information is collected and stored.

 Direction Level: The resident engineer in responsible charge has the authority to require project staff to conduct the safety stand-down and decide the appropriate next course of action at the project level.
+The resident engineer may consult with the construction engineer before conducting a safety stand-down.